pdee/pdee/doc/variables-python-mode.rst

 py-max-specpdl-size
 -------------------
 Heuristic exit.
-Limiting number of recursive calls by py-end-of-statement and related functions.
+Limiting number of recursive calls by py-forward-statement and related functions.
 Default is max-specpdl-size.

 This threshold is just an approximation.
 It might set far higher maybe.